 Efrem: I fell in love with coffee after a trip to my homeland Eritrea in 2011.
 I grew up with the traditional coffee ceremony practiced in East Africa, and living in Seattle I was exposed to Starbucks — but it was nothing like what I experienced in Asmara, Eritrea.
 I wanted to focus on relationship building on the Mother Continent, Africa.
-I reached out to friends and family in Ethiopia to source green coffee to then distribute it to my community of Ethiopians and Eritreans who practice the traditional coffee ceremony.
+I reached out to friends and family in Ethiopia to source green coffee to then distribute to my community of Ethiopians and Eritreans who practice the traditional coffee ceremony.
 By 2013-14 I was distributing green coffee throughout Seattle, and eventually into LA, the Bay, Atlanta and Toronto.
-In 2016, I collaborating with friends to have some of my green coffee roasted, and by 2018 I had saved enough to open my brick and mortar location in Renton.
+In 2016, I collaborated with friends to have some of my green coffee roasted, and by 2018 I had saved enough to open my brick and mortar location in Renton.

 Mizuba: Such a cool story.
 We're curious — what do you enjoy most about Mizuba matcha?

 Isabella: One of my favorite things about Mizuba Matcha is how smooth and fragrant it is.
 It’s super versatile and can be utilized in so many different ways.
 I wasn’t a matcha drinker until I was introduced to Mizuba.